ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

    | All Identity and Access enabled services | All | Writer, Reader, Viewer, Operator |
    | VPC Infrastructure Services | All | Writer, Editor |
    {: caption="Verify access policies" caption-side="bottom"}

-The Database for MySQL access is required if your [{{site.data.keyword.spectrum_full}} cluster deployment includes LSF Application Center with high availability](/docs/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-before-deploy-application-center), which is enabled by default.
-{:note: .note}

 ## Allow access to {{site.data.keyword.cloud_notm}} public endpoints
 {: #public-endpoints}